gulbarinmacin/platformdetection/README.md

 - requests - for making HTTP requests to each URL.
 - pandas - for handling and processing data in Excel format.
 - concurrent.futures - for handling concurrent threads.

-# Installation

-Clone or download the repository.

-Save your list of e-commerce sites in an Excel file named sampledata.xlsx with the columns:

-- E Ticaret Sitesi - URL of the e-commerce website
-- İşletme Unvanı - Business Name
-- Place the Excel file in the same directory as the script.

-A new file, platforms.xlsx, will be generated, listing:

-- İşletme Unvanı: The business name.
-- E Ticaret Sitesi: The URL of the e-commerce site.
-- Platform: The detected e-commerce platform.

 # Notes